Walenty Pytel: Works

 Pytel has created a number of sculptures for the town of Ross-on-Wye, Herefordshire including two prominently displayed on the banks of the River Wye.

 He created Ludlow's first out-of-church public war memorial, commissioned by the local Royal British Legion branch and unveiled in 2000.
 Some 5 metres high, situated in Ludlow Square, it consists of a cross with squat upper arms, with two doves of peace rising from near its top.
 In relief the front bears a sword overlying a wreath with the motto "Lest we forget" and a small plaque whose inscription concludes, "at the end of a millennium of conflict, looks forward to a millennium of peace".

 In 2001 Pytel completed a sculpture of a magpie for the village of Weobley in Herefordshire (a magpie is the village's emblem).
 The sculpture was commissioned after the village won the Calor Gas/Daily Telegraph Great Britain Village of the Year in 1999.
-In 2002, he made a memorial to Colin Grazier and others, which stands in Tamworth.
+In 2002, he made a memorial to Colin Grazier and two colleagues involved in the capture of documents from U-559, which stands in Tamworth.

 In 2005 Pytel was commissioned to create four huge steel eagles for Portuguese club Benfica, which would be displayed at their Estádio da Luz.
-Measuring 147 ft from wingtip to wingtip each bird had its own specially built 150 ft column at each corner of the stadium.
+Measuring 147 ft from wingtip to wingtip each bird had its own specially built 150 ft column at a corner of the stadium.

 In December 2008 the Hereford Times reported that Pytel would design a sculpture for the Royal National College for the Blind in Hereford which he would create using an original drawing produced by a student at the college.
 At the time he was seeking inspiration to restart his career following a fall in 2006 which had resulted in a loss of memory.
-The piece, depicting a man running in the Futurist style and titled the 4Runner was unveiled in September 2009 and stands on a 14 ft plinth outside the entrance of the college's sports and leisure complex.
+The piece, depicting a man running in the Futurist style and titled the 4Runner, was unveiled in September 2009 and stands on a 14 ft plinth outside the entrance of the college's sports and leisure complex.